U.S. trial of Foley killers 'steps closer,' Shaheen says

-WASHINGTON -- The United States is "several steps closer" to bringing to trial in a U.S. court two ISIS terrorists accused of killing former New Hampshire resident and freelance war correspondent James Foley along with three other American hostages, Sen. Jeanne Shaheen said Tuesday.
+Two ISIS terrorists accused of killing former New Hampshire resident and freelance war correspondent James Foley and three other American hostages are “several steps closer” to trial in a U.S. court, Sen. Jeanne Shaheen said Tuesday.

-British authorities on Tuesday confirmed they gave to U.S. officials evidence regarding El Shafee Elsheikh and Alexanda Kotey that is widely seen as pivotal to building a case against them here.
+British authorities on Tuesday confirmed they gave to U.S. officials evidence widely seen as pivotal to building a case against El Shafee Elsheikh and Alexanda Kotey.

 “This is very welcome news and a critical step to ending the legal limbo that has stalled justice for James Foley, Peter Kassig, Steven Sotloff, Kayla Mueller and their families,” said Shaheen, D-N.H.
-“I’m very grateful for the cooperation between U.S. and U.K. authorities to make this breakthrough.
-Today, we are several steps closer to bringing these terrorists to justice in the United States.”
+“I’m very grateful for the cooperation between U.S. and U.K. authorities to make this breakthrough.”

-The announcement came weeks after Attorney General William Barr guaranteed in writing to British diplomats if they honored this request for the evidence, the U.S. would not seek the death penalty against the pair.
+The announcement came weeks after Attorney General William Barr guaranteed in writing to British diplomats they if they honored the request for evidence, the U.S. would not seek the death penalty against the two.
+The suspects were citizens of Great Britain before the killings.

-Barr warned Great Britain officials they must decide this matter by Oct.
-15 or the two could be tried where they are being held in Iraq, and that could lead to their execution.
+Barr warned Great Britain officials they must decide the matter by Oct.
+15 or the two could be tried where they are being held in Iraq, which could lead to their execution.

-Shaheen had called Barr's letter a "very encouraging" development to getting justice for the families.
+Shaheen had called Barr’s letter a “very encouraging” development to getting justice for the families of the murdered hostages.

-Since the two were caught in Syria and turned over to the U.S. military in 2018, the Trump administration were stymied until now to get access to what is believed to be wiretapping evidence against these suspects that British authorities possess.
+Since the two were caught in Syria and turned over to the U.S. military in 2018, the Trump administration has been stymied in getting access to what is believed to be wiretapping evidence against the suspects.

-Last March, the British Supreme Court ruled its government could not turn over this evidence to the U.S. as long as the death penalty remained an option.
+Last March, the British Supreme Court ruled its government could not turn over the evidence to the U.S. as long as the death penalty remained an option.

-The two suspects were citizens of Great Britain prior to these attacks.

-A member of the Senate Armed Services and Foreign Relations Committees, Shaheen led efforts on Capitol Hill on behalf of the Foley family along with survivors of these other Americans killed by ISIS jihadists.
+A member of the Senate Armed Services and Foreign Relations Committees, Shaheen led efforts on Capitol Hill on behalf of the Foley family, along with survivors of the other Americans killed by ISIS jihadists.

-Both U.S. and British officials have said they believe the pair played a role in 27 killings that included some British humanitarian aid workers.
+Both U.S. and British officials have said they believe the pair played a role in 27 killings, which included some British humanitarian aid workers.
 Foley, 40, was murdered in August 2014.

-Kotey and Elsheikh were part of a four-member cell dubbed "the Beatles" by their captives due to their English accents.
+Kotey and Elsheikh were part of a four-member cell dubbed “the Beatles” by their captives because of their English accents.
 U.S. officials say they tortured and killed victims, including by beheading, and ISIS released videos of the deaths for propaganda purposes.

 Mohammed Emwazi, dubbed Jihadi John after he was seen carrying out beheadings on video, was killed by a CIA drone strike in 2015.